 SIMPLE IRA (also sometimes written as Simple IRA) stands for Savings Incentive Match Plan for Employees Individual Retirement Account.
 A SIMPLE IRA is similar to a traditional IRA, but it has higher contribution limits.

-Here’s how it works: A small business owner with fewer than 100 employees, along with the sole proprietor or partner in a business, can set up a SIMPLE IRA for herself and her employees.
-Per IRS rules, all employees who, in the previous two calendar years, received at least $5,000 in compensation from the employer and who are expected to receive at least as much during the present calendar year are eligible.
+A small business owner with fewer than 100 employees, as well as a sole proprietor or business partner, can establish a SIMPLE IRA for themselves and their employees.
+Under IRS rules, employees qualify if they earned at least $5,000 in compensation during each of the two prior calendar years and are expected to earn at least that amount in the current year.

 SIMPLE IRA Contribution Limits